-From 1 July 2018, the Authority has been recording the allowance for expected credit loss for the relevant financial instruments, replacing AASB 139's incurred loss approach with AASB 9's Expected Credit Loss approach.
+The Authority records the allowance for expected credit loss for the relevant financial instruments, applying AASB 9 Expected Credit Loss approach.
 Subject to AASB 9 impairment assessment include the Authority's contractual receivables and statutory receivables.

 While cash and cash equivalents are also subject to the impairment requirements of AASB 9, there was no identified impairment loss.